tushargangurde2029/Python/README.md

 # Python
 Just a repository for python practice
-Thsi is just repository for my python language practice
+This is just repository for my python language practice